urbanwildlifeinstitute/UWIN_tutorials/challenges/basic_data_manipulation/basic_data_manipulation.md

 ```
 However, we will need to classify these as an appropriate date/time format if we want to extract and manipulate data with helpful R functions

-As in the coding club tutorial, where we converted 'zone' from a character to a factor, we need to convert 'Date' and 'Time' to usebale time format, specifically to a format called 'POSIXct' which can store date and time together with their affiliated time zone in one column (or two).
-For more information in this time class and other formats review [NEON's Time Series Tutorial](https://www.neonscience.org/resources/learning-hub/tutorials/dc-convert-date-time-posix-r).
+As in the coding club tutorial, where we converted 'zone' from a character to a factor, we need to convert 'Date' and 'Time' to a usebale time format, specifically to a format called 'POSIXct' which can store date and time together with their affiliated time zone in one column (or two).
+For more information on this time class and other formats review [NEON's Time Series Tutorial](https://www.neonscience.org/resources/learning-hub/tutorials/dc-convert-date-time-posix-r).

 An easy way to manipulate time series data is using the `lubridate` package.
 ```R